lyteword/kjv/psalms/psalm-22.md

 <sup>24</sup> For he hath not despised nor abhorred the affliction of the afflicted; neither hath he hid his face from him; but when he cried unto him, he heard.

-<sup>25</sup> My praise shall be of thee in the great congregation: I will pay my vows before them that fear him.
+<sup>25</sup> My praise *shall be* of thee in the great congregation: I will pay my vows before them that fear him.

 <sup>26</sup> The meek shall eat and be satisfied: they shall praise the LORD that seek him: your heart shall live for ever.

 <sup>27</sup> All the ends of the world shall remember and turn unto the LORD: and all the kindreds of the nations shall worship before thee.

-<sup>28</sup> For the kingdom is the LORD’s: and he is the governor among the nations.
+<sup>28</sup> For the kingdom *is* the LORD’s: and he *is* the governor among the nations.

-<sup>29</sup> All they that be fat upon earth shall eat and worship: all they that go down to the dust shall bow before him: and none can keep alive his own soul.
+<sup>29</sup> All *they that be* fat upon earth shall eat and worship: all they that go down to the dust shall bow before him: and none can keep alive his own soul.

 <sup>30</sup> A seed shall serve him; it shall be accounted to the Lord for a generation.

-<sup>31</sup> They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done this.
+<sup>31</sup> They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done *this*.